harvard-library/acorn/README.md

 ACORN (A Conservation Records Network) tracks the treatment cycle for items needing preservation.
 The treatment cycle is logging in the item (bringing it to the place of treatment, identifying it, and logging the number of components), proposal (estimating what is needed to treat the item and how long it will take), treatment report (what was actually done, how long it took, and the resulting number of components), logging out the item (returning the item to its home location).
-ACORN also produces various reports described later in this document.
+ACORN also produces various reports.

 A working LAMP stack is required to run the ACORN application.
 Versions that ACORN has been used with thus far;